 An increase in receiver effective noise of 1 dB would result in significant degradation in communication range.

 Such an increase in effective receiver noise level corresponds to an (I + N)/N ratio of 1.26, or an I/N ratio of about −6 dB.
-This represents the required protection criterion for the AMS systems referenced herein from interference due to another radiocommunication service.
+This represents the required protection criterion for the AMS systems referenced herein from interference due to another radiocommunication service or another application in the mobile service.
 If multiple potential interference sources are present, protection of the AMS systems requires that this criterion is not exceeded due to the aggregate interference from the multiple sources.

 TABLE 1

-Typical technical characteristics of representative aeronautical mobile service systems operated in the frequency range 4 400-4 990 MHz
+Typical technical characteristics of representative systems operating in the aeronautical mobile service in the frequency range 4 400-4 990 MHz